 How Do You Know Your Dog Has Been Bitten by a Snake?

-If you saw the bite happen, try and get a glimpse of the snake from a safe distance.
+If you saw the bite happen, try and get a glimpse or even a photo of the snake from a safe distance.
 Do not put yourself in danger.
 Identifying the snake or being able to describe its appearance can help with treatment and ease your worry if it turns out to be nonvenomous.
 But it’s not worth risking a bite yourself.

 If you didn’t see the bite, you might instead see snake bite symptoms like the following: